 - Craig Fansler (Preservation Librarian) rehouses our archives materials, creates boxes for rare books, completes minor repairs on both SCA and General Collection materials, and provides exhibit support for SCA.
-While we prepared for Hurricane Florence, Craig handled the distribution and installation of plastic sheeting to cover prioritized collections.

 - Rebecca Petersen May (Public Services Archivist) coordinates our introductory instruction efforts (LIB100), answers reference questions, coordinates the reference desk and 624 classroom, and organizes other outreach activities, such as Hop into History.

 - Megan Mulder (Special Collections Librarian) does in-depth instruction and works closely with faculty to integrate our rare books into their curriculum, curates exhibits, and creates original catalog records.